 One of the largest earlier automotive product liability cases was the case against Ford that arose from defects in the Ford Pinto.
 Specifically, a Ford Pinto was hit from behind on a highway and burst into flames.
 It was discovered that the Pinto had a defect in the fuel system that caused it to catch fire when impacted.
 Ford knew about this defect and could have fixed it for a slight cost per automobile.
 Instead, Ford chose not to do so.
 The design was found to be defective because the fuel tank was placed behind the rear axle.
 A jury had initially awarded the plaintiffs $125 million in punitive damages before it was reduced on appeal.

 Many of the largest product liability lawsuits in the United States are against automakers.
+Often these lawsuits start when the victim starts the process by searching for “crash auto parts.”
 When there is not an individualized injury, they take the form of class action lawsuits, where the commonality of the plaintiffs’ injuries allow them to be certified as a class and join in one lawsuit.
-Those who believe that their car has a defect that was undisclosed during the sale process, or were injured due to what they believe was a defect, should contact a lawyer.
-Alternatively, they should monitor the news to see if there already is an ongoing class action lawsuit that they can join.
+Those who believe that their car has a defect that was undisclosed during the sale process, or were injured due to what they believe was a defect, should contact a defective parts or defective auto lawyer.
+Alternatively, they should monitor the news and car accidents articles to see if there already is an ongoing class action lawsuit that they can join.

 Findlaw – https://injury.findlaw.com/product-liability/motor-vehicle-defect-cases.html